tc39/proposal-export-default-from/README.md

 import { default as someIdentifier } from "mod"
 ```

-However the purpose of this proposal is not to enable a new use case, the
+However, the purpose of this proposal is not to enable a new use case, the
 purpose is to provide an expected syntactic form which currently does not exist,
 and which favors the "default" export.